Superrehtard/old_diaspora_wiki/Federation-Message-Semantics.md

 * Retractions of posts
 * Retractions of likes/comments

 Note, however, that Diaspora is in alpha and its protocol is in flux, so this list is subject to change and this document may be out of date.
 The most up-to-date information resides in the source code for Diaspora's reference implementation, which is a Ruby on Rails application.
-The files to pay attention to are those application models that inherit from WebHooks.
+The files to pay attention to are those application models that inherit from Diaspora::Federated.

 Nevertheless, this document will describe the messages as they were at the time of writing.
 This document should be updated when the messages change.